-- (1) A person referred to in regulation 9(1), must before 31 March of every year, submit through e-mail (DG@dffe.gov.za), or registered mail, Department of Forestry, Fisheries and the Environment, 473 Steve Biko Street, Arcadia, Pretoria, or uploading on the Department's website, www.dffe.gov.za, an annual report to the Director-General, from an external independent auditor commissioned at own expense to audit at least the following that will be treated as confidential information between the company and the Department: - (a) The correctness of the information supplied on the registration form; - (b) In the case of identified products, progress made in terms of the Mercury Phase-out Plan provided in terms of these Regulations; - (c) In the case of dental amalgam, progress made in terms of the Mercury Phase-down Plan, and the provisions set out in Part II of Annexure A to these Regulations; - (d) The person's extent of compliance with these Regulations and other relevant legislation; - (e) In the case of the transport of mercury, the amount of mercury transported through the country; and - (f) In the case of a research project, how much mercury or mercury added products were used in the research project and the outcome of that research.

-(2) A person or association undertaking activities using mercury-added products referred to in Part II of Annexure A, must, before 31 March of every year, submit to the Director-General, through an e-mail (DG@dffe.gov.za), registered mail, Department of Forestry, Fisheries and the Environment, 473 Steve Biko Street, Arcadia, Pretoria, or uploading on Department's website, www.dffe.gov.za, an annual report on the implementation of measures taken related to the phase-down of the use of dental amalgam.
+- (1) A person referred to in regulation 10(1), must before 31 March of every year, submit through e-mail (DG@dffe.gov.za), or registered mail (Department of Forestry, Fisheries and the Environment, 473 Steve Biko road), Arcadia, Pretoria, 0083), an annual report to the Director-General, from an external independent auditor commissioned at own expense to audit at least the following information:: - (a) The correctness of the information supplied on the registration form in regulation 10; - (b) In the case of identified products, progress made in terms of the Mercury Phase-out Plan provided in terms of these Regulations; - (c) In the case of dental amalgam, progress made in terms of the Mercury Phase-down Plan, and the provisions set out in Part II of Annexure A to these Regulations; and - (d) The person's extent of compliance with these Regulations and other relevant legislation. - (2) A person undertaking activities using mercury-added products referred to in Part I and Part II of Annexure A to these Regulations, must, before 31 March of every year, submit to the Director-General, through e-mail (DG@dffe.gov.za)/registered mail (Department of Forestry, Fisheries and the Environment, 473 Steve Biko road, Arcadia, Pretoria, 0083), an annual report on the implementation of measures taken related to the Phase-out of mercury-added products and the Phase-down of the use of dental amalgam.